 NASCAR, which stands for the National Association of Stock Car Auto Racing, started in a time when moonshiners had to outdrive “the law.”
-It’s since evolved into a sport that ranges from the beaches of Daytona, Florida to the pavement of Darlington, South Carolina.
+The sport has since evolved into a sport that ranges from the beaches of Daytona, Florida to the pavement of Darlington, South Carolina.
 There are now NASCAR races nationwide.

 The descendants of Bill France, Sr. have run the organization since 1947.
 While the headquarters of the organization are in Daytona Beach, they have an office in Charlotte and most of the racing teams are based here.

 The NASCAR Hall of Fame is an interactive museum devoted to the sport.
-Upon entry, you receive a hard card as you would at a race, which tracks game scores, images and data from your visit.
-Start on the lowest level, where you’ll view a short film on the history of NASCAR in the High Octane Theater.
+Upon entry, you receive a hard card as you would at a race, which tracks game scores, images, and data from your visit to check out when you get home.

 During my visit, it was “Lights, Camera, NASCAR,” which depicted NASCAR in film as well as famous cars like Herbie the Love Bug and the cars from Thunder Road.
 On the Glory Road level, the ramp simulates the track.
 It also shows famous cars from the history of the sport and talks about each racecourse.

 At the Hall of Honor, the most notable drivers and owners are represented as inductees into the hall of fame.
 A ceremony is held each year to honor them.
 In the Race Week exhibit, visitors can try their luck at changing tires and a driving simulator.